This page compares the US English national layout with different national layouts used in other countries.

 Each comparison focuses on the differing arrangements of the alphabetical, numerical and typographical symbols in each national layout; due to this, all of them are presented within the same regular alphanumeric or “alpha” block, ignoring the remaining parts of a keyboard (namely: function row, navigation cluster and numeric keypad).

-In each section, the base US English over ANSI layout and a different national layout are presented side by side, with the differing keys highlighted.
+In each section, the base English (USA) over ANSI layout and a different national layout are presented side by side, with the differing keys highlighted.

 This document is comprised of the following sections: